 Funding to fit or retrofit motor vehicles with turn assist systems is based on two pillars:

 - All other holders of vehicles of more than 3.5 tonnes and buses and coaches with more than nine seats (e.g. local authorities, coach operators, local authority companies) can apply for funding under our financial assistance programme for turn assist systems to have their vehicles fitted or retrofitted with turn assist systems.
-The programming period for this scheme starts on 21 January.
-It will provide a total of 9.25 million euros in 2022.
+The application period for this scheme started on 23 January 2023.
+It will provide a total of 9.25 million euros in 2023.

 Where can I apply?